Different Kinds of Prayer

 “Just do it” is a motto I live by.

 Keira has that same mentality.
-We were unloading a trailer of fill dirt, when Keira found her shovel and joined us.
-She picked the dirt up by the handfuls and dropped it onto the shovel.
+We were unloading a trailer of “fill dirt,” when Keira found her shovel and joined us.
+Because her shovel was too big and she didn’t know how to use it, instead of using the shovel as a tool to get the job done, she picked the dirt up by the handfuls and dropped it onto the shovel.

-Later, I discovered examples and clues in Scripture that enriched my prayer time.
-My prayer was still relational, but I realized there was more to prayer.
+I learned about prayer in the Bible.
+I discovered examples and clues in Scripture that enriched my prayer time.
+My prayer was still relational, but I realized there are different kinds of prayer.

 I still talk with God about everything, but I also enjoy other kinds of prayer too.